-Foreign object in food and drink personal injury claim solicitors.
+Foreign object in food injury claim compensation.

 We’ve all experienced the sensation of biting on an unexpected object in our food, although usally this is a piece of fishbone, fat or gristle, something that isn’t totally out of the ordinary and can be provided for in a warning on the package.
 On some occasions, the item is ‘foreign’, in other words there’s no reasonable explanation for it to be there.
 Sometimes, these foreign objects can lead to an injury.
 Provided it can be demonstrated that the negligence of the business or premises serving the food or drink lead to your injury, you are likely entitled to make a claim for foreign object in food personal injury compensation.
 MG Legal’s expert food contamination solicitors have successfully settled thousands of cases, all of them on a no win no fee basis.

 What is a food foreign object contamination personal injury claim?